 - Authentic Learning

 Through authentic learning experiences beyond the classroom, e.g. learning journeys, students are able to appreciate and apply what they have learnt in Mathematics in real-life contexts.
 It is through these experiences that they are able to reinforce and connect what they have learned in the classroom to real-life applications.

 Game-based learning is also a part of Maths learning within and outside the classrooms.
 Gamification and the deployment of games encourage students to learn while playing.
 There is increased interaction and collaboration amongst students and opportunities to test intuitive ideas and problem-solving strategies.
-Maths game sets for Whole Numbers and Geometry are distributed to all classes and the Maths Bingo Day Programme is organized during recesses regularly.
+Maths Bingo and Maths Games Programmes are organized for all students during their respective recesses weekly.

 4. Learning Support for Mathematics (LSM)

 This programme helps Primary 1 and 2 students who need help in basic numeracy.
 The students are identified using the Early Numeracy Indication (ENI) instrument in Primary 1.
 The identified students are taught basic Mathematical concepts and skills in small-group settings within a conducive environment.